theArcianCoder/monitoring-setup/README.md

 Moreover you can add more custom dashboards on path: /templates/grafana/dashboards-1.14

 ## Add datasources in the monitoring stack.
-To add data sources in the Grafana folder using the `configmaps-datasources.yaml` file for the `kube-prometheus-stack`, you can modify the file directly or provide an updated version through a ConfigMap in your Kubernetes cluster.
+To add data sources in the  '/templates/grafana' using the `configmaps-datasources.yaml` file for the `monitoring-stack`, you can modify the file directly or provide an updated version through a ConfigMap in your Kubernetes cluster.
 Here's an example of how you can define data sources in `configmaps-datasources.yaml`:

 ```yaml
 # configmaps-datasources.yaml